Gi60s/openapi-enforcer/docs-src/api/openapi-enforcer.md

 `Enforcer.v3_0 : object`

-An object containing class constructors for all [components](./components/index.md) that are part of the Open API Specification (OAS) 3 specification:
+An object containing class constructors for all [components](./components/index.md) that are part of the OpenAPI specification (OAS) 3 specification:

 {% include v3_0-components.html %}